joheras/CLoDSA/README.md

 ## Requirements and installation of the library

-The library uses Python 2.7, which must be installed.
+The library works with Python 2.7 and 3.6, which must be installed.

 The following packages must be installed: